Explain why does oil float on water?

 In detail, for those interested!

-The density phenomenon explained simply
+The phenomenon of density explained simply

-Water and oil: why do they not mix?
+Water and oil: why don't they mix?

 Understanding the influence of molecular polarity